Escape to the Isle of Bute – Where Relaxation Meets Charm

 • Visiting an authentic Scottish pub

-2. See Rothesay Castle
+2. Rothesay Castle – Where Medieval Meets Marvelous

 Rothesay is the main town on the Isle of Bute.
 It’s considered a seaside resort town with a Victorian twist, mainly because there are signs of its Victorian heritage everywhere.
 To describe the town as charming is an understatement.
 It features old-fashioned shops, Italian cafés, and Rothesay Castle—a full-blown 13th-century castle in the middle of the town.